-Students needing to take medication at school must fill out the necessary forms in the office and must bring medication and notes from home or from a doctor to the nurse's office.
+It is recommended that students take medications at home whenever possible.
+Students that need to take medication at school must have a parent fill out and sign the necessary forms.
+The forms may also need to be signed by the doctor.
+Parents must bring in medication for their child.
+It should not be sent to school with the child for everyone's safety.
 Medication will be kept and dispensed by authorized personnel.
-Students can self carry epipens, asthma inhalers, and diabetic supplies, per our policy, if they can self administer and have been approved by the doctor and parent.
+Students can self carry epipens, asthma inhalers, and diabetic supplies per our policy and with parent and doctor approval.
 Please see the School Board Policy JHCD on our website at www.mcpsweb.org for more information on prescription and over the counter requirements.
+All medication must be picked up at the end of the academic year or it will be destroyed per our guidelines.
+All forms must be completed annually.

-PARENT-TEACHER CONFERENCES
+PARENT CONFERENCES

 There will be two scheduled parent-teacher conference dates each year following the first and third nine weeks.
+Parents/Guardians can schedule individual conferences, should the need arise, at any time during the academic year.